-For the 20 hours of group sessions we have recorded our License Independent Substance Abuse Counselor (LISAC) Robin during a few of her group sessions.
+For the 20 hours of group sessions, we have recorded our License Independent Substance Abuse Counselor (LISAC) Robin during a few of her group sessions.
 There are a total of 10 videotaped sessions you will watch.
-Some of the sessions will have supplemental videos designed to reinforce the sessions focus.
-To follow along with the sessions and track your self-improvement you will download worksheets.
+Some sessions will have supplemental videos designed to reinforce the session focus.
+You will receive worksheets in an email which you will use to follow along with the corresponding sessions.
 You will have 24-hour access to the 20 hours of DUI Treatment.
-Having 24-hour access to the treatment puts you in control of when and how much treatment you complete each day.
+Having 24-hour access to the treatment puts you in control of when and how much Treatment you complete each day.

 DIFFERENCE BETWEEN LEVEL 1 AND LEVEL 2 OFFENDERS

 So, there you have it.
 Level 1 DUI Offenders get 36 Hours of DUI Treatment.
-The 36 Hours of DUI Treatment is comprised of 20 hours of group sessions and 16 hours of DUI Education.
+The 36 Hours of DUI Treatment is 20 hours of group sessions and 16 hours of DUI Education.
 The difference between the Level 1 and Level 2 offenders is the individual’s history of alcohol and drug use.
-Statistically speaking a history of drug and alcohol use increases the probability of being arrested for another DUI.
+Statistically, a history of drug and alcohol use increases the probability of being arrested for another DUI.
 The additional treatment recommended to the Level 1 DUI Offender is in place to decrease the likelihood of another DUI.
 The focus of the 20 Hour DUI Treatment is to provide additional information.
-You should use the additional information to gain a better understanding into how alcohol and drugs impact your behavior.
-It is to your benefit to use the information in the 20 hour DUI Treatment to create healthier habits and coping skills.
+You should use the additional information to understand better how alcohol and drugs impact your behavior.
+Using the information in the 20 hour DUI Treatment to create healthier habits and coping skills is to your benefit.

 20 Hour Treatment Process